-STEM-Connect KC is a collective effort to make it easier for the Kansas City community to find STEM programs and events and for KC-area STEM providers to connect and network.
+STEM-Connect KC is a collective effort to make it easier for the Kansas City community to find STEM and related programs and events and for KC-area STEAM providers to connect and network.
 It includes three components:

 1. A searchable events/opportunities calendar